 - Hackney carriage drivers may drive a Southampton licensed hackney carriage, and must wear and display their licence badge

-- Private hire vehicles may only be pre-booked and are identified by signs on the side of vehicle which give details of their operator and licence number and a distinctive white and blue licence plate on the rear.
+- Private hire vehicles may only be pre-booked and are identified by signs on the side of vehicle which give details of the licence number and a distinctive white and blue licence plate on the rear.
 Vehicles may not be white in colour.
 Fares are not regulated and should be agreed at the time of booking.
 A taximeter may be used, if one is available

 - Private hire drivers may drive a Southampton licensed private hire vehicle and must wear and display their licence badge